Fear in Mandeville following COVID-19 death

 “Mi feel a way yes, but weh fi happen ago just happen.
 Mi have mi likkle alcohol and mi vitamin C weh mi tek daily,” he said.

-“Right now mi would a drink a cold beer and go relax mi mind but the bar dem lock so mi cyaan do that,” said the friend who also asked not to be named.
+“Right now mi would a drink a cold beer and go relax mi mind, but the bar dem lock so mi cyah do that,” said the friend, who also asked not to be named.

-Another man argued that the time had come for the authorities to close ports of entry.
+Another man argued that the time has come for the authorities to close ports of entry.

-“Everybody haffi really think about it [virus] right yah now and be careful, because now a over the hospital mi a go and if me could go elsewhere, mi woulda do that.
+“Everybody haffi really think about it [virus] right yah now and be careful, because now a over the hospital mi a go and if me could a go elsewhere, mi would a do that.
 This come in like a horror movie,” he said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive